wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 Another thing to note is the variety of genres it can produce.
 Typically producers are only good at specific niches, but MusicGen can produce practically anything (although with no vocals).

+### AI is no Mozart (yet)

 The problem is still the details in the composition.
 It sort of suffers from the same issue as most amateur musicians: the composition itself is not interesting enough.
 This might limit the impact of music AI for a longer period, since people will associate AI-created music being extremely mediocre and boring.

 So how would you measure the composition quality?
 Well, current AI can't act as a music critique, so the closest thing is our own intuition.
 Or maybe a real music critic.
 Imagine the song played live by an orchestra.
 Or a small band at your local venue.
 Would you consider it good?
+Likely not.

+### But AI could replace your producer

-But the opposite is where things start getting more interested: what happens when you can feed a draft of your song to the AI?
+But the opposite is where things start getting more interested: Let's assume that you're a great composer, but a not that good with computers.
+What happens when you can feed a draft of your song to the AI?
 Even right now MusicGen can take melodies as input and create a song based on that melody.
 It can even create the song in a completely different genre and make it sound like the melody was intended exactly for that specific genre.

 While genre-hopping is all and nice, the real impact will come when you can feed complete songs to AI, and it will improve the song, but not change it.
-There's a huge amount of processing and effort dedicated to the various stages of improving compositions, from sound design to mixing and finally mastering.
+There's a huge amount of processing and effort dedicated to the various stages of production, from sound design to mixing and finally mastering.
+These take thousands of hours to get skilled at.

+### Some might not like it

-This will also spark some big legal issues, since a lot of professionals mixing and mastering engineers have almost trademark-like sounds that they apply to their projects.
+This will likely spark some big legal issues, since a lot of professionals mixing and mastering engineers have almost trademark-like sounds that they apply to their projects.
 Once AI is trained on their material and can transform amateur songs into professional, radio-ready hits, we'll start seeings some **real** disruption.

 Just like with Spotify, there's no way record labels will be happy with the change.
 But unlike Spotify, they can't just purchase a stake in AI.
 And that's going to be a problem.
 And a story for another time.